Organic peroxides: Biology

 Peroxides play important roles in biology.
+Hundreds of peroxides and hydroperoxides are known, being derived from fatty acids, steroids, and terpenes.
+The prostaglandins are biosynthesized by initial formation of a bicyclic peroxide ("endoperoxide") derived from arachidonic acid.

 Many aspects of biodegradation or aging are attributed to the formation and decay of peroxides formed from oxygen in air.
-Countering these effects is an array of biological and artificial antioxidants.
+Countering these effects, an array of biological and artificial antioxidants destroy peroxides.

-Hundreds of peroxides and hydroperoxides are known, being derived from fatty acids, steroids, and terpenes.
-Fatty acids form a number of 1,2-dioxenes.
-The biosynthesis prostaglandins proceeds via an endoperoxide, a class of bicyclic peroxides.

 In fireflies, oxidation of luciferins, which is catalyzed by luciferases, yields a peroxy compound 1,2-dioxetane.
 The dioxetane is unstable and decays spontaneously to carbon dioxide and excited ketones, which release excess energy by emitting light (bioluminescence).

 Industrial uses

 In polymer chemistry

 Many peroxides are used as a radical initiators, e.g., to enable polymerization of acrylates.
 Industrial resins based on acrylic and/or methacrylic acid esters are invariably produced by radical polymerization with organic peroxides at elevated temperatures.
 The polymerization rate is adjusted by suitable choice of temperature and type of peroxide.

-Methyl ethyl ketone peroxide, benzoyl peroxide and to a smaller degree acetone peroxide are used as initiators for radical polymerization of some thermosets, e.g. unsaturated polyester and vinyl ester, often encountered when making fiberglass or carbon fiber composites (CFRP).
+Methyl ethyl ketone peroxide, benzoyl peroxide and to a smaller degree acetone peroxide are used as initiators for radical polymerization of some thermosets, e.g. unsaturated polyester and vinyl ester resins, often encountered when making fiberglass or carbon fiber composites (CFRP).
+Examples include boats, RV units, bath tubs, pools, sporting equipment, wind turbine blades, and a variety of industrial applications.

 Benzoyl peroxide, peroxyesters/peroxyketals, and alkylperoxy monocarbonates are used in production of polystyrene, expanded polystyrene, and High Impact Polystyrene, and benzoyl peroxide is utilized for many acrylate based adhesive applications.